 Holle is certainly a simpler formulation than HiPP, maintaining all the essential nutritional characteristics of government regulations, while not adding anything additional.
 In fact, Holle prides itself on not including any artificial DHA or ARA sources in their formulas, citing the potential dangers of DHA and ARA extracted using hexane.
 Not only that, but we believe that Holle adheres to a higher standard when it comes to milk sourcing, agricultural practices, animal welfare, and sustainability.

-Overall, HiPP definitely wins this competition overall, but Holle will be more appealing for parents who desire relative simplicity, traceability and accountability, and sustainable agricultural practices.
+Overall, HiPP definitely wins this competition, but Holle will be more appealing to parents who desire relative simplicity, traceability and accountability, and sustainable agricultural practices.